Govind-Patwal/My_Testing_Corner_at_GitHub/MissionDataJobStart.md

 - TEXTBOOK: https://runestone.academy/runestone/books/published/thinkcspy/index.html
 - TOPICS COVERED:
 - LIBRARIES COVERED:
+    - import <user_created_file>: to import user_created_file.py
+        - it should be at the same level as the calling file, else have to use some additional code
+        - the whole file will be executed, any print statement will be executed, good idea to have ONLY functions/classes in the external file
+        - use the . operator to access its variables/methods
     - import turtle : for turtle graphics
     - import random: for random numbers
         - random.random() : for random float from 0 and 1